tpportugal/tpp_valhalla/docs/api/turn-by-turn/overview.md

 ## Data sources in Turn-by-Turn

-Valhalla draws data from OpenStreetMap and from [Transitland](https://transit.land), the open transit data aggregation project.
-Apps can also query the Transitland API to build maps and analyses that enrich that journey and provide context around Points A and B, as well as the many multimodal transportation options that connect them.
-Journeys planned by Valhalla and data in Transitland all include Onestop IDs, an open identifier scheme that catalogs transit operators, stops, and routes from around the world.
+Valhalla draws data from OpenStreetMap and from [TPP](https://tpp.pt), the open transit data aggregation project.
+Apps can also query the TPP API to build maps and analyses that enrich that journey and provide context around Points A and B, as well as the many multimodal transportation options that connect them.
+Journeys planned by Valhalla and data in TPP all include Onestop IDs, an open identifier scheme that catalogs transit operators, stops, and routes from around the world.

-The [source code](https://github.com/valhalla) is open to view and modify, and contributions are welcomed.
+The [source code](https://github.com/tpportugal) is open to view and modify, and contributions are welcomed.